 The Wright Family

-Lamar was the first in his family to go to college.
+Lamar has had many firsts.
+Lamar was the first in his family to attend college.
 Lamar was a member of the first freshman class at Dalton Junior College in 1967.
 Lamar Wright is a graduate of Dalton Junior College’s first graduating class of 1969.
-He then went on to earn a Bachelor of Business Administration degree from the University of Georgia.
+Lamar earned a Bachelor of Business Administration degree from the University of Georgia.

-As his career advanced Mr. Wright became owner and president of Apollo Textiles and Telstar Enterprises, Inc. His business interests have expanded to include agriculture, banking, and real estate development.
+As his career advanced Lamar Wright became owner and president of Apollo Textiles and Telstar Enterprises, Inc. His business interests have expanded to include agriculture, banking, and real estate development.
 He currently owns and operates Appalachian Properties LLC.
-Lamar’s

-community and civic involvement includes service on the Boards of the Dalton Education Foundation, the Dalton Junior College Foundation, the Fellowship of Christian Athletes, Looper Speech and Hearing Clinic, Georgia Sheriff’s Cherokee Estates, and the Dalton Whitfield Chamber of Commerce.
-Lamar has served as Chairman of the Dalton Whitfield Hospital Authority, a Trustee of the Dalton Whitfield Healthcare Foundation, and the Alliant HealthCare board.
-Lamar has held memberships in several civic organizations and school-related groups.
+Lamar’s community and civic involvement includes serving on the Boards of the Dalton Education Foundation, the Dalton State College Foundation, the Fellowship of Christian Athletes, Looper Speech and Hearing Clinic, Georgia Sheriff’s Association, Cherokee Estates, and the Greater Dalton Chamber of Commerce.
+Lamar has served as Chairman of the Dalton Whitfield Hospital Authority, Trustee of the Dalton Whitfield Healthcare Foundation, and member of the Alliant HealthCare board.
+Lamar has held memberships in many civic organizations and school-related groups.

-Ann Williams Wright was born in Aragon and grew up in Polk County, Georgia.
-When Ann was 11, she was attending a 4-H camp in Dahlonega, Georgia, where she met the 13-year-old Lamar Wright from nearby Cedartown, Georgia.
+Ann Williams Wright was born in Aragon, Georgia and grew up in Polk County, Georgia.
+When Ann was 11, she attended 4-H camp in Dahlonega, Georgia, where she met the 13-year-old Lamar Wright from nearby Cedartown, Georgia.
 Ann graduated from Rockmart High School in 1959 and earned her bachelor’s degree in home economics education at the University of Georgia in 1962.
 She completed a master’s degree in textiles from UGA in 1965.
 Ann is a second-generation college graduate.

 Ann and Lamar Wright were married on December 10, 1965, and the Wrights moved to Dalton that same year.
-Ann worked in Catoosa County as Home Economist with the Georgia Cooperative Extension Service until 1970, and she taught home economics at Eastbrook High School in Dalton from 1970 to 1975.
+Ann worked in Catoosa County as Home Economist with the Georgia Cooperative Extension Service until 1970, then taught home economics at Eastbrook High School in Dalton from 1970 to 1975.

-Following her years in the classroom, Ann was involved in various school PTAs and served as Den Mother for her two sons’ Cub Scout troops.
+Following her years in the classroom, Ann was involved in various school PTAs and served as den mother for both her sons’ Cub Scout troops.
 She later taught in the Continuing Education program at Dalton Junior College, Lamar’s alma mater.
-Ann has served on the boards of Georgia Boys Group Home, Hamilton Healthcare Foundation, and United Way of Northwest Georgia.
+Ann served on the boards of Georgia Boys Group Home, Hamilton Healthcare Foundation, and United Way of Northwest Georgia.